The Breach of the Capitol Spooked Us — As It Should Have

 There was no doubt that the dark red smear left on the first-floor bust of Zachary Taylor was blood.
 Nor was there doubt that rioters had ransacked the second-floor office of the Senate parliamentarian, covering the blue carpeting by the fireplace with papers.
 And there was certainly no doubt by the end of the day, as lawmakers skittishly returned to work to find the typically pristine tiled floors caked with dirt from a day of chaos, that the U.S. Capitol had seen its most violent day in more than 200 years.

 Rioters goaded by the soon-to-be-former President staged an insurrection at the Capitol yesterday, a development that would be called an attempted coup in other countries.
-The building, which sits on a hill in Washington like a fortress-like temple to American democracy, briefly fell to extremists who believe without evidence that Donald Trump won the election on Nov.
+The building, which sits on a hill in Washington as a fortress-like temple to American democracy, briefly fell to extremists who believe without evidence that Donald Trump won the election on Nov.
 3. Bullies looking to overturn Trump’s loss posed for selfies in the space where, 20 years ago next month, I covered my first presidential address to a joint session of Congress.

 The building became a playground for looting.
 They pocketed stationary from the office of House Speaker Nancy Pelosi and left behind threats on file folders placed on her keyboard: “We will not back down.”
 In the hallways, some members of the mob carried signs from offices, tech trophies and even a podium.
 Its barricades were breached for the first time since 1814, according to congressional historians.